apache/iotdb/iotdb-core/metrics/ReadMe.md

    4. Provide the access of metricManager and CompositeReporter.

 # 2. Test Report
-We implemented the monitoring framework using Dropwizard and Micrometer respectively, and tested the results as follows:
+We implemented the monitoring framework mainly based on Micrometer, and tested the results as follows:

 ## 2.1.
 Test Environment
 1. Processor：Inter(R) Core(TM) i7-1065G7 CPU
 2. RAM: 32G

 ## 2.2.
 Test Metrics
-1. We use a single thread to create counter and run the test cases separately in two frameworks of Micrometer and Dropwizard.
+1. We use a single thread to create counter and run the test cases.
 The test metrics as follows:
    1. memory : Memory usage in MB.
    2. create : The time required to create, in ms.
    3. searchInorder : The time required for the sequential query, in ms.